ramon-astudillo/vimbox/README.md

 * Set editors used in config

+* Avoid two calls when working with remote

+* Factor `remote.edit()` logic

 * Move encripted files

 * `vimbox mkdir /cosa/`.
 Right now this is achieved by creating a file inside

+* Fix can not create encripted files at top level

+* Fix `IV456` initialization and syncing across clients
+    - Use a .vimbox/ folder in dropbox

+### Upcoming v0.1.1

+* pipes to allow for a cheap remote-local transfer, for example [ ] `cat mylog | vimbox pipe -f /logs/mylog`
+        - needs Factor `remote.edit()` logic
+    [x] `vimbox cat /logs/slides | pandoc -o slides.pdf`

+* Fix inconsistent cache: When altered I one client does not update on other clients
+    - Using `vimbox ls` now updates cache

 ### v0.1.0